cbeust/jcommander/README.markdown

     Assert.assertEquals(jct.verbose.intValue(), 2);

-The full doc will soon be available at http://beust.com/jcommander
+The full doc is available at http://beust.com/jcommander